 Determine what hemp end products you are growing for such as, grain, fiber, hurd, CBD, biomass or multi crop production.

-Plan to plant a small test area the first planting season of 1/4-2 acres per 40 acres unless partner farming with experienced hemp growers not recreational cannabis growers.
+Plan to plant a small test area the first planting season of 1/4-2 acres per 40 acres unless partner farming with experienced hemp growers.

 Soil and water samples are necessary for each 40 acres for nitrogen, iron and sulfur levels in order to adjust for soil needs.
 Sandy Loam is ideal for hemp growth.